List of Luke Cage characters: Misty Knight

 Mercedes Kelly "Misty" Knight (portrayed by Simone Missick) is a Detective at the 29th Precinct and partner of Rafael Scarfe with a strong sense of justice, who is determined to learn about Cage.
 After losing her right arm in an encounter with Bakuto, she returns to the police force as Claire Temple and Colleen Wing help her cope with having one arm.
 She is later given a robotic arm by Danny Rand and Colleen Wing.

 Missick, who was announced in the role of Knight in September 2015, described the character as "her own person.
 She's not the wife.
 She's not a girlfriend.
 She's not a sidepiece or a sidekick."
-Missick continued that Misty Knight is "a person who has a very strong moral compass who is absolutely dedicated to protecting her community", adding her proudest moment in playing the character, was the fact that she "believes in the system, even though... [with] our current times, it's difficult to believe in the system."
+Missick continued that Misty Knight is "a person who has a very strong moral compass who is absolutely dedicated to protecting her community", adding her proudest moment in playing the character, was that she "believes in the system, even though... [with] our current times, it's difficult to believe in the system."
 In approaching the character, Missick chose to not read the comics to avoid the expectations of fans, and instead focus on creating her version of the character.
 In the series, Knight has what Missick called a "superpower" referred to as 'Misty Vision' that allows her to look at a crime scene and deduce what happened.